 About the artists

-Mercedes Azpilicueta (AR) presents a new performative video installation focusing on the social soundscape of the city of Rotterdam.
-Taking as a starting point the performance practices of Futurist avant-garde artist Valentine de Saint-Point, she uses speech as a medium to reveal how social, economic and political identities are constructed in everyday language.
-Azpilicueta will transform her performance work into a video-based piece designed for the space of TENT.
+Mercedes Azpilicueta presented a video installation focusing on the social soundscape of the city of Rotterdam.
+Taking as a starting point the performance practices of Futurist artist Valentine de Saint-Point, she used speech as a medium to reveal how social, economic and political identities are constructed in everyday language.

-Doris Denekamp & Geert van Mil (NL) collaborate in the collective Informal Strategies.
-Their work takes the herbarium of the socialist revolutionary Rosa Luxemburg as its starting point.
-Luxemburg struggled for an international worker movement.
+The collective Informal Strategies (Doris Denekamp & Geert van Mil) took the herbarium of the socialist revolutionary Rosa Luxemburg as their starting point.
 During her political imprisonment, she focused on the study of plants.
-By conducting a series of walks and collecting plants near an Amazon distribution centre in Leipzig, the artists mirror Rosa Luxemburg’s habit of walking and the routine of the labourers at the German Amazon distribution centre.
+By conducting a series of walks and collecting plants near an Amazon distribution centre in Leipzig, the artists mirrored Luxemburg’s habit of walking and the routine of the local labourers.

-Anna Maria Łuczak (PL) combines everyday objects with a video film in the assemblage-installation Trust Speakers.
-The film combines visual and spoken observations on the Post-Fordist city with behind-the-scenes-footage of a report by Łuczak on Polish migrant workers in Steenbergen.
-After Poland entered the European Union, their numbers began to increase, especially during periods of seasonal work.
-The report was commissioned by a local TV station in order to introduce the seasonal workers to the inhabitants.
+Anna Maria Łuczak combined observations on the Post-Fordist city with behind-the-scenes-footage from a report she had made about Polish migrant workers in the Netherlands for a local TV Station, in order to introduce the seasonal workers to the inhabitants.
 A significant part of the recorded conversations conducted by Łuczak was discarded for the TV documentary.

-The sculptures, drawings and videos of Fotini Gouseti (GR) often focus on the fear of the uncertain, the undefined, which, to her, gives birth to and sustains the ideology justifying a society.
-In between social anthropology and politics, Gouseti is working on a new project which will focus on the testing of air-raid sirens in the Netherlands, on the first Monday of every month, at noon.
+Fotini Gouseti often focuses on the fear of the uncertain, the undefined, which, to her, has informed the ideology that governs our current society.
+She developed a project on the testing of air-raid sirens in the Netherlands, on the first Monday of every month, at noon.
 The sirens have not been used for a real alarm for over fifty years.
-Their maintenance and use will end in 2017, because of the costs and the lack of use.

-The Immaterial Material by Fran Meana (ES) looks into the mysterious reliefs that a quaint pedagogical programme left behind in Arnao, a small mining town in the north of Spain.
+Fran Meana looked into the reliefs that a pedagogical programme left behind in Arnao, a small mining town in the north of Spain.
 Full of geometric motifs, the reliefs were designed in 1912 to introduce local workers and their children to the principles of geography, grammar and geometry.
-These reliefs are one of the few material traces of the transition from an industrial to an information economy, a new regime of labour that makes of this mining town an archaeological fact.
+These reliefs are one of the few material traces of the transition from an industrial to an information economy.

-The exhibition is made possible with the support of Acción Cultural Española (AC/E).
+The exhibition was made possible with the support of Acción Cultural Española.